Classical Figural Marble Mantelpiece after Antonio Canova, Continental Europe, probably Italy, 1820-1840

-The oblong mantel piece with molded base above a pair of carved classical dancing maidens flanking the firebox with a frieze centering a bas-relief image of a kneeling Ganymede feeding an eagle flanked by scrolls and anthemion.
+The Classical Figural Marble Mantelpiece has an oblong mantel shelf with molded edge above a pair of carved classical dancing maidens flanking the firebox with a frieze centering a bas-relief image of a kneeling Ganymede feeding an eagle flanked by scrolls and anthemions.

 Dimensions: H 50″, W 77″, D 15″.
 Firebox enclosure: H 37” x 47”.